 Experience the Oregon Coast on Foot

 CoastWalk Oregon is an opportunity to walk roughly 30 miles of the Oregon Coast Trail over three days without worrying about wayfinding, river crossings, or return shuttles.
-Staff and volunteers of North Coast Land Conservancy are experts on the Oregon Coast, and each year they map out a route on a scenic stretch of the Oregon Coast Trail that balances beach walking with headland hiking.
+Staff and volunteers of North Coast Land Conservancy are experts on the Oregon Coast.
+Each year they map out a route on a scenic stretch of the Oregon Coast Trail that balances beach walking with headland hiking.
 Our goal: provide participants with a fun, safe, and hassle-free way to hike a significant chunk of this world-class, long-distance trail while raising funds to support habitat conservation on the Oregon Coast.
 Participants arrange their own lodging and dining.
 We gather and start walking early each morning to accommodate winds and tides, leaving you the afternoon to relax or further explore the Oregon Coast.

 The Oregon Coast Trail is a border-to-border walking route, from the Columbia River to California, capitalizing on the state’s publicly accessible beaches and its coastal city, county, and state parks and national forests.

 ENHANCE HABITAT: HIKE THE COAST

-In cooperation with our partners at Oregon State Parks, we ask our participants to follow a LEAVE-NO-TRACE ethic throughout CoastWalk Oregon.
+In cooperation with our partners at Oregon Parks and Recreation Department, manager of Oregon’s public beaches and coastal state parks, we ask our participants to follow a LEAVE-NO-TRACE ethic throughout CoastWalk Oregon.

 “We hit the jackpot discovering CoastWalk and look forward to next year!”